3mdeb/news-and-ideas/_posts/2018-08-23-debos-in-docker-the-second-attempt.md

 2018/08/21 19:23:01 ==== Recipe done ====
 ```

-I have not (yet) run the image on the real hardware, but it is certainly on of
+I have not (yet) run the image on the real hardware, but it is certainly one of
 the things I would like to do next.

 ## Conclusion

-After some struggle I finially was able to build the image inside the `docker`
+After some struggle, I finally was able to build the image inside the `docker`
 container.
 I consider it quite useful as it may enable more users (who do not
 own the native `Debian` machine) to take advantage of the `debos` utility.
-Hopefully I can manage to push this idea upstream and some more people will
+Hopefully, I can manage to push this idea upstream and some more people will
 take advantage of my work.